 I’m not sure my apartment is stabilized.
 How much can my rent be raised?

 To find out whether or not your apartment is rent stabilized, contact NYS Homes and Community Renewal (HCR), the state agency which administers the rent laws.
 Ask them if the apartment is or should be rent stabilized, and if it is, ask for a “rent history.”
 You can use the Ask HCR web portal to find out.
 Alternately, JustFix.nyc also offers an online tool to request your rent history online.
 (Also in Spanish) Also, if the apartment is rent stabilized, ask your landlord to provide a copy of the rent stabilization “lease rider.”
-If the apartment is rent stabilized, see the answer to the next question.
+If the apartment is rent stabilized, see the answer to the below question.

-In addition, for tenants living in unregulated apartments, the Housing Stability & Tenant Protection Act (HSTPA) of 2019 requires landlords to provide tenants with written notice if they intend to raise the rent by at least 5% or if the landlord decides not to renew your lease.
+For tenants living in unregulated apartments, the Housing Stability & Tenant Protection Act (HSTPA) of 2019 requires landlords to provide tenants with written notice if they intend to raise the rent by at least 5% or if the landlord decides not to renew your lease.
 Specifically:

-• If a tenant has occupied the unit for less than one year, or does not have a lease term of at least one year, a 30-day notice is now mandatory.
+- If a tenant has occupied the unit for less than one year, or does not have a lease term of at least one year, a 30-day notice is now mandatory.

-• A 60-day notice is required for tenants who have lived in an apartment for more than one year, but less than two years, or have a lease of at least one year, but less than two years.
+- A 60-day notice is required for tenants who have lived in an apartment for more than one year, but less than two years, or have a lease of at least one year, but less than two years.

-• Tenants who have lived in a unit for more than two years, or have a lease of at least two years, must get a 90-day notice.
+- Tenants who have lived in a unit for more than two years, or have a lease of at least two years, must get a 90-day notice.

 According to NYS Attorney General’s Changes in New York State Rent Law: What You Need to Know: